houndstooth/houndstoothcraft/CONTRIBUTING.md

 1) Register `newSettings` on the `BasePattern` interface.
 2) Add an entry to the `SettingsNamesToTypesMap` to map `NewSettingsName` to `NewSettings`.
 3) Register `newSettings` on the `PatternFunctions` interface.
-4) Add an entry to the `SetSetting` interface, further overloading the signature of methods which implement it such that they can set `NewSettings` onto the `NewSettingsName` key.
+4) Add an entry to the `SetPatternStateForTest` interface, further overloading the signature of methods which implement it such that they can set `NewSettings` onto the `NewSettingsName` key.
 5) Add `NewSettingsNamesByType` to the `SettingsNamesByType` union.

 ## Adding a whole new settings module that is a submodule of an existing one`